Kesher Israel (Washington, D.C.): From 1950 to 1988

 Rabbi Philip L. Rabinowitz was appointed rabbi of Kesher Israel in 1950.
-Born Jeruchom Fiszel Arje Rabinowicz in Łomża, Poland in 1920, he left home at the age of 18, with World War II looming on the horizon, to study at an American yeshiva, the Hebrew Theological College in Chicago, Illinois, where he would receive semikhah.
-An older brother emigrated to the Land of Israel in 1933 but his other relatives, including his parents, were murdered in the Holocaust.
+Born Jeruchem Fiszel Arje Rabinowicz in Łomża, Poland in 1920, he and his twin sister were the youngest of 13 children.
+With World War II on the horizon, he left home at the age of 18 to study at an American yeshiva, the Hebrew Theological College in Chicago, Illinois, where he would receive semikhah.
+His immigration to the United States was sponsored by his eldest brother, who had arrived in Chicago two years before he was born.
+Another brother emigrated to the Land of Israel in 1933 but his other relatives, including his parents, Rabbi Asher and Miriam Rabinowicz, were murdered in the Holocaust.